AdwaithMenon/Database-for-Freight-Forwarding-Company-FFC/README.md

 ## **Conclusions**

-* FFC earns a more than 60% of their revenue from top 2 shipping lines.
+* FFC earns more than 60% of their revenue from top 2 shipping lines.

 * Container availability can have a major impact on ocean freight rates.